INTERNATIONAL HOSPITALITY Management

 Postgraduate Work Placement

-The Postgraduate Work Placement module provides students with the opportunities to further develop practical skills, relate theory to practice and to gain a sound base of experience.
-In addition, the module seeks to develop 'life skills' to assist students in progressing towards a career in management.
-The placement period offers the student the opportunity to experience work in the hospitality industry and to gain academic credit for their learning.
-It is important therefore that students are given the opportunity to work in an organisation which is both appropriate to their needs and has a professional approach towards training and development.
-Students' needs and any previous experience are taken into consideration, when introducing them to a suitable employer.
+The Postgraduate Work Placement module provides you with the opportunities to further develop practical skills, relate theory to practice and to gain a sound base of experience.
+In addition, the module seeks to develop 'life skills' to assist you in progressing towards a career in management.
+The placement period offers you the opportunity to experience work in the hospitality industry and to gain academic credit for your learning.
+It is important therefore that you are given the opportunity to work in an organisation which is both appropriate to their needs and has a professional approach towards training and development.
+Your needs and any previous experience are taken into consideration, when introducing you to a suitable employer.
 The staff in the hired@UCB suite will draw on their extensive experience to ensure that the objectives are met as fully as possible.

 The modules listed above for this course are regularly reviewed to ensure they are up to date and informed by industry as well as the latest teaching methods.
 On occasion, we may need to make unexpected changes to modules – if this occurs, we will contact all offer holders as soon as possible.